Classicler/GodotAlgoExperiments/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.

-Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

 If a vulnerability is found, first check to make sure that it is not listed in UPDATES.md.
 If it is listed there, that means the vulnerability you reported has already been reported, accepted, and is being resolved currently.